Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Results

-The merging systems were first classified by merging stage following the descriptions in Veilleux et al. 2002, and later by a new classification defined in this work.
-Veilleux et al. 2002 separates the merging sequence into 5 different merging stages: I \textit{First Approach}, where the two objects are clearly separated but in the course to collide, which we have set to a $\Delta z<0.002$ ($\Delta v<500 km/s$).
-II \textit{First Contact}, where the galaxies are overlapping but show no clear signs of disturbances on the morphology.
-III \textit{Pre-Merger}, where galaxies show strong tidal tails, bridges and/or shells but there are still two nuclei clearly observed.
-IV \textit{Merger}, where there is only one nucleus visible (diffuse or compact) and the object shows a very disturbed morphology.
-V \textit{Old Merger}, where there is only one object with no visible tidal tails but it shows a disturbed central morphology.
-An example of each stage is shown in Figure \ref{fig:mrgseq} (top separation).
+We thus based our classification on a more timeline-like merging sequence.
+Firstly, we applied the classification prescription in \citet[hereafter V02]{Veilleuxetal02}, and then developed a subclassification using a new criterion defined in this work. \citet{Veilleuxetal02} separate the merging sequence into five merging stages: I (\textit{First Approach}), where the two galaxies are clearly separated, but are on course to collide.
+Here we added the additional constraint that the velocity separation is $\Delta z<0.002$ ($\Delta v<500 km/s$); II (\textit{First Contact}), where the galaxies are overlapping, but show no clear signs of disturbance in their morphology; III (\textit{Pre-Merger}), where galaxies show strong tidal tails, bridges, and/or shells, but there are still two nuclei clearly observed; IV (\textit{Merger}), where there is only one nucleus visible (diffuse or compact) and the resulting galaxy shows a very disturbed morphology; and V (\textit{Old Merger}), where there is only one galaxy with no visible tidal tails, but it shows a disturbed central morphology.
+Figure \ref{fig:mrgseq} shows the V02 classification scheme for a complete merging sequence.

-Our new merging sequence is based on Veilleux's sequence with additional separations which represents a more detailed timeline of the merging process.
-We separate the merging stage III into 3 different stages: IIIa (name), where the two galaxies overlap and show disturbances.
-IIIb (name), where the two galaxies show strong tidal tails, bridges and/or shells but they are clearly separated (not overlapping).
-IIIc (name), where only one object is observed but two nuclei are clearly identified, demonstrating they are at a clear intermediate step between stages IIIb and IV.
-We also separated the merging stage IV into two different stages following Veilleux et al. 2002 description but in a more visual way {\bf{compared to what}}, since the galaxies are all in the nearby Universe.
-Merging stage IVa (name) shows a diffuse centre, and IVb show a compact nucleus. {\bf{whether it has a diffuse centre or compact morpholoogy will alsop be a function of the initial galaxy morphology, not just time}} Figure \ref{fig:mrgseq} shows a footprint image of each new merging stage, and the entire new merging sequence.
+Our new merging sequence is based on the V02 sequence with additional separations tracing a more detailed timeline of the merging process allowing us to explore possible dependences in more detail.
+We separate the merging stage III into three substages: IIIa (\textit{overlap}), where the two galaxies overlap and show disturbances; IIIb (\textit{disturbed}), where the two galaxies show strong tidal tails, bridges, and/or shells, but they are clearly separated (not overlapping); IIIc (\textit{double-nucleus}), and an intermediate stage between IIIb and IV, where only one galaxy is observed as highly perturbed and shows two clear nuclei.
+We also separated the merging stage IV into two different stages following the V02 description, but in a more visual way since our galaxies are all in the nearby Universe.
+Merging stage IVa (\textit{diffuse-nucleus}) shows a diffuse centre, and IVb (\textit{compact-nucleus}) shows a compact nucleus.
+Figure \ref{fig:mrgseq} shows an example of our classification.